orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * All C/C++ programs that handle untrusted data or sensitive data must use the cflags-hardened eclass.
 This is to prevent the possibility that the distro forgets to apply hardening patches to clang, which they have done in the past, and to apply hardening flags to packages consistently.
+In addition to apply missed hardening flags which they still do today.

 * C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.